Area51 - Mike's Miscellaneous Projects 2017:

 I sanded the corroded area and polished it to 1500 grit and hit the area with clear coat which hopefully will prevent the corrosion from spreading.

 I also found significant corrosion inside the fuel tank, particles of which passed through the screen and into the sediment cup and carburetor bowl.
 I removed the tank and cleaned out all loose material.
-Over the summer we will take the tank off and do a Kreem treatment to plastic line and prevent further troubles.
+Over the summer we can take the tank off and do a Kreem treatment to plastic line and prevent further troubles.

 While I was working on the fuel system Lester was hard at work brushing on a fresh coat of Tremclad Gloss Black paint on the augers.